ravneetg/twitter/README.md

   IMDB Data Query

+    Query IMDB Restful API

+    1. Install IMDBPy

+      > pip install imdbpy

+    2. Query movies with sample program

+      > python get_new_movies.py

+    3. Store data to hive table

+      > hive -f store_data_hive.sql

-    Build IMDB SQL database (This is an optional step if you want to have a SQL DB of IMDB movies/TV in your own storage)
+    Build IMDB SQL database
+    Note: This is optional only if you want to have a SQL DB of IMDB movies/TV in your own storage, our end to end flow did not use this approach)

+    1. Download IMDB files at ftp://ftp.fu-berlin.de

+    2. Install SQLobject object relational manager

+    3. Create a DB in an SQL database tool such as Postgres

+    4. Install IMDBPy

+      >pip install imdbpy

+    5. Building IMDB relational DB with IMDBPy (This step may take a few hours)

+      > imdbpy2sql.py -d /IMDB/download_area/ -u 'postgresql://localhost/imdb'

+    6. Query IMDB SQL database with the example python program

+      > python get_data_imdbSQL_sample.py

+    Tableau Dashboard

-    1. Building
+    1. Lauch tableau online

+    2. Enjoy the dashboard

 ## Section 4.
 Tools and Packages

+   Kafka version 2.11

+   Hadoop 2.6

+   Anaconda Python 2.7

+   Postgres 9.6

+   Apache Hive 2.1

 ## Section 5.
 Known Issues and Limitations

+We face several software tool, compatibility and integration issues

+1. Python NTL package miss